-- Your initial contribution will be 3% of eligible pay, deducted on a pre-tax basis (Traditional option). - Your contributions will be invested in a low-cost Vanguard target-date fund tied to the year you turn 65.
+- Your initial contribution will be 3% of eligible pay, deducted on a pre-tax basis (Traditional option). - Your contributions will be invested in a low-cost Vanguard targetdate fund tied to the year you turn 65.
 You have the flexibility to choose from the other available investment options if you wish. - Your contributions will increase by 1% each January until you reach 10% of your salary or the annual maximum, which is \$22,500 for 2023 (\$30,000 if you are age 50 or older).
-This is a combined total of all of your Traditional and Roth contributions for the year. - You can opt out at any time; if you do so within 60 days of your first contribution, you can request reimbursement of your contributions. - You can also change your contribution amount at any time, including electing to make some or all contributions via the Roth option, though this will cancel your participation in the annual automatic escalation feature.
+This is a combined total of all of your Traditional and Roth contributions for the year. - You can opt out at any time; if you do so within 60 days of your first contribution, you can request reimbursement of your contributions. - You can also change your contribution amount at any time, including electing to make some or all contributions via the Roth option, though this will cancel your participation in the annual automatic escalation feature. - Employees employed by Dumbarton Oaks, the Center for Hellenic Studies or Harvard Business Publishing are not covered by automatic enrollment.